semiconductor-physics/Organic-MFE-Measurement/README.md

     - Magnetic field strength via hall voltage

-Measurement results (*e.g.*, conductivity and electroluminescence vs. magnetic field) are visualized live on the interface.
+Measurement results (*e.g.* conductivity and electroluminescence vs. magnetic field) are visualized live on the interface.

 #### Cryostat Integration
 When using a cryostat, it is recommended to use a relay switch box, enabling automated measurement of multiple pixels on the same device, without the need for manual intervention.
 This is available under the "Cryo Mode" setting.
 For non-cryogenic measurements, this option can be ignored.